M I S C

 John Bean Visualiner

 Manufactured in Lansing Michigan, John Bean offered a steering service wall cabinet called the "Visualiner".
 It appears their were six different configurations / models.
 Years of manufacturing were from 1947 through the 50's.
+The first '47 cabinet lacked the Visualiner top signage.
 Typically these models measured 137 inches wide, 70 inches tall, and 16 inches deep

-The 1947 model above, had no top trim and was slightly shorter than the following years.
-The Visualiner sign did not have the right and left wings, because there were two mirrors attached to the top of the cabinet for further alignment needs.
+The 1950's model below, had no top trim and was slightly shorter than the following years.
+The Visualiner sign did not have the right and left wings, because there were two mirrors attached to the top of the cabinet for further alignment usage.

 John Bean cabinets being used as back-bars